 a.
 Final Grades

 The academic transcript reflects all attempts and grades.
-All grades become final when they have been assigned and reported to the Office of the Registrar.
+All grades become final when they have been assigned and reported to the Registrar for on campus students or the Director of Online Learning for online students.
 A grade becomes officially recorded when the Registrar so stipulates.

 b.
 Appeal of Grade

 A student who feels that a grade has been unfairly awarded may appeal to the course instructor.
-If not resolved, an appeal may be made to the Academic Dean.
+If not resolved, an appeal may be made to the appropriate Academic Dean.
 Appeals for grade changes must be made within six weeks after grades have been officially released.
-If, as a result of an appeal of grade, a grade change is deemed appropriate, such change shall be initiated by either the instructor or the Academic Dean by submitting a completed grade change form to the Office of the Registrar.
+If, as a result of an appeal of grade, a grade change is deemed appropriate, such change shall be initiated by either the instructor or the appropriate Academic Dean by submitting a completed grade change form to the Registrar or Director of Online Learning.

 c.
 Grade Change Due to a Clerical Error or Satisfaction of an Incomplete

 Except where a grade change is warranted following an appeal of grade, final course

 grades may be changed only by the instructor of the course and then only if there has been an error in computation, to remove an incomplete or, in highly exceptional circumstances, in response to a request for a Retroactive Grade change (see below).